 Since the workshop, I now see more clearly how and why cooperation and collaboration are hampered within organizations.
 In the absence of empathy, we easily judge people as “playing politics,” instead of seeking to learn what is really going on.
 People are not always willing to share what is really going on, either.
 What results from this is a lack of trust.
 Not only with our colleagues, but also with the stakeholders.
 Since people don’t speak honestly with one another, prejudice remains and trust deteriorates.

 What I learned from the workshop is that without being able to empathize with each other, losing trust becomes easy while building or recovering trust becomes difficult.
 This is especially so with upper management.
 Realizing empathy with upper management was not a topic I gave much thought prior to the workshop.
 I have become much more sensitized to this ever since.
 This is not an easy challenge, so I plan to continue work on this front.

 Custom Workshop and Retreat Facilitation

-Instead of participating in a workshop with a set curriculum, you can also request a facilitated conversation on a custom-tailored topic around team dynamics, performance, and alignment.
+Instead of participating in a workshop with a predetermined program, you can also request a facilitated conversation on a custom-tailored topic around team dynamics, performance, and alignment.